 One of the advantages of this book is, it covers the latest Java versions.
 This is a not-to-miss book for experienced professionals.

 John Horton (Packt Publishing, August 2018)

 Learning Java by Building Android Games written by John Horton makes learning Java, Android, and games building exciting.
 The book true to its name literally teaches you to build Android games from scratch.
 To start with, the book includes several chapters dedicated to explaining some of the basic Java concepts.

 As you start reading this book, you will gradually see an increase in difficulty level as new concepts are introduced.
 However, the most complex topics are simplified and put forth.
 One of the best reads in case you want to explore developing your own games such as Minesweeper and others.

 The author provides a series of downloadable codes along with few practice examples.
 This is a good book to start exploring Android development.

 The first chapter is all about Java android game development that includes building games like snakes clone, pong, scrolling shooters.
-The second chapter is all about building Hunter game.
-Over the next few chapters, the author explains core Java concepts in more detail with specific focus on the game.
+The second chapter is all about building the Hunter game.
+Over the next few chapters, the author explains core Java concepts in detail with a focus on the game.